jmevans0211/flag-fest/README.md

 #### About Flag Fest

-Flag Fest is a fun and interactive learning game where the user will learn country flags from a selected region of their choice.
+Flag Fest is a fun and interactive learning game where the user will learn country flags from a geographical region of their choice.

 #### How to Play